 Also, we do close some or all of the public buildings, usually between midnight and 1:00 a.m.
 We sometimes provide a space for group sleeping.
-Shared sleeping areas are likely to be outdoors or in semi-open buildings.
+Shared sleeping areas are typically outdoors or in semi-open buildings.

 To sleep better, we recommend good earplugs - if you're a light sleeper, possibly a heavy duty version plus an eye mask.
 Another way to improve your chances of sleeping well is to request a quiet cabin.
 While everyone is expected to be quiet and keep the lights off in cabins during certain hours, quiet cabin folks usually cooperate even better in this realm.
 (And lights-out time begins a little earlier, though you still don't need to be in your cabin by any particular time.)
-We also designate the most isolated cabins as the quiet ones, so they are less likely to be disturbed by noise from other buildings.

 Occasionally, though, there aren't enough campers who want a quiet cabin so we don't designate any as "quiet."
-Also, cabin preferences are mostly first-come first-served, so it sometimes happens that campers who register later are assigned to quiet cabins even though they didn't request one - or vice versa.
+Also, cabin preferences are mostly first-come first-served, so it sometimes happens that campers who register later are assigned to quiet cabins even though they didn't request one - or the other way around.